 Bonus Points: Do the reading before class.
 The questions and answers are all in the textbook.
-When we do the chapter test in class, you get a ten percent bonus added to your score.
+When we first do the chapter test in class, you get a bonus (five percent) added to your score.
 Then we grade and discuss the test.
 Then, probably at the end of the next class you can take the test again if you want.
-Finally, it will be available for retake during the final exam period (Thu, Oct 29, 16:00-18:50).
+Finally, it will be available for retake during the final exam period (Thu, Feb 25, 16:00 to 18:50).
 You can take each test as many times as it is offered.
 We will keep your highest score.

-1.4.4 Activities (625 points)
+1.4.5 Activities (625 points)

 The biggest part of your grade is based on your creation of webpages.
 Normally there is one activity per class period, each worth 25 points.
-About half of these are copy cats (CC) and the rest are do-it-yourself (DIY) pieces.
-If the total number of points does not add up to 625 I will rescale it so it does.
+About half of these are copycats (CC) and the rest are do-it-yourself (DIY) activities.
+The total number of points will add up to 625.